How to Increase Your Emotional Energy and Get out of Survival Mode

 What began as a practical constraint has become an identity.
 The cage is now load-bearing.

 This is what makes these loops so durable — and so difficult to recognise from inside them.
-They are not just self-reinforcing in a behavioural sense.
-They are self-justifying in a cognitive one.
-The nervous system in survival mode does not just change what you do; it changes how you read the evidence.
-It generates a worldview — built from the real experiences the loop has produced — that makes staying put feel not like avoidance but like the only rational choice.
+They are at the same time self-reinforcing in a behavioural sense and self-justifying cognitively.
+The nervous system in survival mode pushes you towards experiences that generate a scarcity mindset.
+This perception of the world skewed towards perceived scarcity rather than abundance makes staying put feel like the only rational choice.

-The predictive brain is doing what it always does: updating its model based on available data.
+The nervous system is doing what it always does: updating its model based on available data.
 The difficulty is that the data it is drawing on has been shaped by the loop itself.

 The belief that relationships are too complicated to navigate honestly was constructed from experiences created by the strategy of avoiding honesty.